webpack/webpack.js.org/src/content/guides/code-splitting.md

 ```

-This will result `<link rel="prefetch" href="login-chunk.js">` appended in the HTML page.
-Which will instruct webpack to prefetch (in browser idle time) this On-Demand-Loaded chunk when the parent chunk finish loading.
+This will result in `<link rel="prefetch" href="login-modal-chunk.js">` being appended in the head of the page, which will instruct the browser to prefetch in idle time the `login-modal-chunk.js` file.

+T> webpack will add the prefetch hint once the parent chunk has been loaded.

 Preload directive has a bunch of differences compared to prefetch: